pebakery/pebakery-docs/Commands/Text/TXTReplace.md

 # TXTReplace

-This command will search inside a given file and replace all text that matches the value of OldString and replace it with NewString.
+Search inside a given file and replace all text that matches the value of OldString and replace it with NewString.

 ## Syntax